edaine-digio/react-native-maestro/README.md

   - Make sure to check `Android SDK`, `Android SDK Platform` and `Android Virtual Device` when installing.

+3. After installing everything, be sure to `source ~/.zshrc`.
-3. Run `npm install` from the project root directory to download the necessary dependencies for this project
+4. Run `npm install` from the project root directory to download the necessary dependencies for this project
-4. Run `cd ios` then `pod install` to install the iOS dependencies as the Pods folder is under `.gitignore`
+5. Run `cd ios` then `pod install` to install the iOS dependencies as the Pods folder is under `.gitignore`

 ## iOS Setup